 Work with your photographer, venue, and coordinator to plan your timeline sooner rather than later.
-Make sure everyone stays in the loop, and get your final timeline nailed down a couple of weeks before your wedding to avoid any last minute issues.
+Make sure everyone stays in the loop, and finalize your timeline a few weeks before your wedding to avoid last minute issues.

 Make sure all of the key people (including parents and wedding party) have a copy of the timeline.